3R3BOS/ComfyUI-Image_Comparer_Slider/README.md

 ## Overview

 The **Image Comparer Slider** addresses the clutter of traditional comparison workflows.
-It replaces manual wiring and gallery reloading with a single, intelligent node that adapts to your graph.

 | Core Capabilities | |
 | :--- | :--- |